What is the definition of “profoundly gifted”?

 How are gifted children identified?
 What signs can parents look for?

 Generally speaking, some signs of giftedness are:

 If a parent sees these signs in a child, then they may want to pursue intelligence testing so the child's educational needs can be properly addressed.
-For additional information, please read "A place to start: Is my child gifted?", an article in the Davidson Gifted Database.
+For additional information, please read the articles "A place to start: Is my child gifted?" and "Characteristics of intellectually advanced young people".

 Are profoundly gifted students gifted in all areas of learning?

 Like most people, profoundly intelligent students are unique individuals with varied and multifaceted talents and interests.
 Some demonstrate mastery in multiple areas while others excel in a single subject.